MariusAlonso/Irradiance-forecast-using-Fish-Eye-images/README.md

 - results/prediction/ : results of the prediction, displayed as minute by minute images depicting the actual observed sky to the left and the predicted sky to the right (with the CMV field overlaid), and incorporating a graph of the solar irradiance predicted and real values.
 - results/optical_flow/ : results of the minute by minute CMV computation.
 - results/cloudmask_propagated/ : results of the minute by minute dispacement of the cloud mask.
-- results/bluesky_model/ : results of the progressive built up of the blue sky model during observation phase.
+- results/bluesky_model/ : results of the progressive built up of the blue sky background during observation phase.

 ## Known issues